-The Emerald Engagement Rings is one of the most beautiful, popular and highly prized gemstones in the world.
-These fascinating radiant green stones are used in top of the line jewelries.
+The Emerald Engagement Rings are one of the most beautiful, popular and highly prized gemstones in the world.
+These fascinating radiant green stones are used in top of the line jewelry.
 Some of the finest Emerald Engagement Rings can even cost more than diamonds.

 For many mystics and energy healers, Emerald Engagement Rings stones are believed to help heal relationships and good for the heart and one’s health.
-The beautiful green color is said to bring about harmony, love and joy of life.
-It is also the birthstone for the month of May.
+The beautiful green color is said to bring about harmony, love, and joy of life.
+It is also the birthstone for May.

 Emerald Engagement Rings

-Emeralds have been used both as gemstone and mystical stone since the ancient times.
+Emeralds have been used both as a gemstone and mystical stone since ancient times.
 Early emerald mines existed in Egypt in 2000 BC.
-In fact, the most famous of the ancient emerald mine is that of The Mines of Cleopatra, The Queen of Egypt.
+The most famous of the ancient emerald mine is that of The Mines of Cleopatra, The Queen of Egypt.
 The word “Emerald” means “green” in Sanskrit.
-It also means “smaragdos” in Greek and “esmeralde” in Old French.
+It also means “smaragdos” in Greek and “Esmeralda” in Old French.

-Many emeralds are cut for jewelries into rectangular and square shapes with beveled corners to bring out the beauty to the full.
-There are other cuts as well but if the raw emerald contains delicate inclusions, it is commonly cut into round shape.
+Many emeralds are cut for jewelry into rectangular and square shapes with beveled corners to bring out the beauty to the full.
+There are other cuts as well but if the raw emerald contains delicate inclusions, it is commonly cut into a round shape.

 Many of today’s Emerald Engagement Rings are enhanced with colorless oils or resins to give them more luster.
 This can be a delicate process as emeralds are sensitive stones.
-They should not be cleaned with ultrasonic bath like other gemstones.
-In fact, it is strongly advised that a wearer first removes the stone before putting his or her hand in water that has cleansing agent.
+They should not be cleaned with an ultrasonic bath like other gemstones.
+It is strongly advised that a wearer first removes the stone before putting his or her hand in water that has a cleansing agent.

-Because emeralds are rare and expensive stones, there are companies developing synthetic emeralds for many to afford.
-Carroll Catham first successfully developed a method to produce synthetic emeralds.
-Other producers of synthetic emeralds include Pierre Gilson Sr. which has been marketing since 1964 and IG Farben, Nacken and Tairus who are pioneers in hydrothermal synthetic emeralds.
+Because emeralds are rare and expensive stones, companies are developing synthetic emeralds for many to afford.
+Carroll Chatham first successfully developed a method to produce synthetic emeralds.
+Other producers of synthetic emeralds include Pierre Gilson Sr. which has been marketing since 1964 and IG Farben, Nacken and Taurus who are pioneers in hydrothermal synthetic emeralds.

 Despite strict restrictions from the Federal Trade Commission which insists that gems should exhibit natural properties, synthetic emeralds continue to gain popularity due to its affordability.